IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 Chapter 1.12.2 Database Administrator
   - The functions of DBA include:
     - Schema definition
-    - Storage structure and access-method deﬁnition.
+    - Storage structure and access-method definition.
-    - Schema and physical-organization modiﬁcation.
+    - Schema and physical-organization modification.
     - Granting of authorization for data access.
     - Routine maintenance